What is HHC (Hexahydrocannabinol)?

 HHC vape cartridges Contains HHC extract and can be used with compatible vape pens or devices

-• Provides quick onset
+• Provides a quick onset

 • Simple to use